mia-platform/ai-rag-template-chat/.mia-template/README.md

 ## Build Docker Image

 To build your Docker image you need to build your application using `yarn build` as explained above.
-Then build your image using `docker build -t ai_rag_template_chat .`.
+Then build your image using `docker build -t mia_template_service_name_placeholder .`.

-To run your application use `docker run -d -p 8080:8080 ai_rag_template_chat`.
+To run your application use `docker run -d -p 8080:8080 mia_template_service_name_placeholder`.
 Open [http://localhost:8080](http://localhost:8080) to access your application.

 ## Learn More